terwer/siyuan-plugin-importer/README.md

 Import md, epub, docx, html, etc. into Siyuan notes.
 Currently supported formats: .md, .epub, .docx, .html, .opml.

+> Important: Due to the 292 ontology change, this version only supports clients above 292, below this version, please use the old version of the plugin!

 ## Core Features

 - **Select Notes**: Support for selecting a notebook, the next time you open it, you can automatically remember the notebook you selected last time